iamkartiks/Simple-Blog-RestAPI/readme.md

 Here is the following procedure to run these APIs in your system

--clone this repository in your local machine using following command
+- clone this repository in your local machine using following command

 gitclone repository-url

--check if you have python installed in your system and if it's not installed from here ( https://www.python.org/downloads/ )
+- check if you have python installed in your system and if it's not installed from here ( https://www.python.org/downloads/ )

--Now open the cloned repository folder and run the following command to install all the required dependencies :
+- Now open the cloned repository folder and run the following command to install all the required dependencies :

 pip install -r requirements.txt

 Now you have your basics set up

--Run the local server using the command
+- Run the local server using the command

 python manage.py runserver